Avascular Necrosis Case Report of Direct Bone Marrow Injections and Prolotherapy Treatment

-MD, a 59 year old school administrator from Alaska, had chronic right lateral ankle pain for three years after a severe ankle sprain.
+MD, a 59-year-old school administrator from Alaska, had chronic right lateral ankle pain for three years after a severe ankle sprain.
 Initial x-rays were unremarkable.
 Her ankle inverted while dancing, significantly increasing her pain.
-She was treated with an extensive period of guarded weight bearing, crutches, and non-weight bearing for several months but noted no improvement.
+She was treated with an extensive period of guarded weight-bearing, crutches, and non-weight bearing for several months but noted no improvement.
 A corticosteroid shot produced no results.
 An MRI on 7/7/2010 then showed prominent AVN of the talar dome involving the central to posterior aspect.
-She was offered various surgical options including arthroscopy with debridement, allograft osteochondral transfer, core decompression and ankle fusion through external fixation.
+She was offered various surgical options including arthroscopy with debridement, allograft osteochondral transfer, core decompression, and ankle fusion through external fixation.
 The prognosis for complete pain relief with these options was guarded so MD decided to seek more conservative treatment.

 The following areas in the right ankle joint and its medial and lateral bony attachments were injected with a 15% dextrose, 0.1% procaine and 10% Sarapin solution: medial and lateral malleolus, talus, navicular, calcaneus, cuboid, and calcaneus, deltoid, plantar calcaneonavicular, talonavicular, anterior and posterior tibiofibular, anterior and posterior talofibular and calcaneofibular ligaments.
-A total of 36cc of solution was utilized in 22 separate injections.
+A total of 36mL of solution was utilized in 22 separate injections.
 (See Figure 1.)

 For the bone marrow aspiration, an EZIO-10 drill with 28mm bone marrow needle was used.
 Once the periosteum was reached, anesthesia in the area was confirmed.
 The EZIO-10 drill was turned on and once the periosteum was pierced, the drill was turned off.
 The stylet was removed from the needle.
-A 12cc luer lock syringe with 2,000 IU of heparin (2cc) was attached to the cannula hub, then 10cc of bone marrow was extracted.
+A 12mL luer lock syringe with 2,000 IU of heparin (2cc) was attached to the cannula hub, then 10cc of bone marrow was extracted.
 The syringe was detached and an empty 10cc syringe was attached and with negative pressure the needle was removed.
 Pressure over the area was then applied with gauze for two minutes.
 A pressure dressing was then placed on the area and secured with tape.

 - When MD came in for her second visit, she was pleased to report that her ankle felt stronger and more stable.
-She was able to be up on her feet for longer periods of time without pain and she could now walk about a half mile without pain.
+She was able to be up on her feet for longer periods of time without pain and she could now walk about a half-mile without pain.

 - At her third visit, MD enthusiastically reported an even greater improvement.
-She was back to hiking up to three miles on hilly, uneven ground and she said that there were several days over the past couple months where she had absolutely no pain in her ankle.
+She was back to hiking up to three miles on hilly, uneven ground and she said that there were several days over the past couple of months where she had absolutely no pain in her ankle.

 - On her fourth visit, she reported being able to do activities of daily living without pain and could hike most days without any pain.
 She could now hike longer, more often, and go up mountains.
 Only with extreme strenuous hiking did she have symptoms.
-On physical examination she had only very minimal tenderness in the medial and lateral ankle ligamentous attachments and her active range of motion was as follows: dorsiflexion 15 degrees; plantar flexion 30 degrees; subtalar eversion 12 degrees; and subtalar inversion 16 degrees.
+On physical examination, she had only very minimal tenderness in the medial and lateral ankle ligamentous attachments and her active range of motion was as follows: dorsiflexion 15 degrees; plantar flexion 30 degrees; subtalar eversion 12 degrees; and subtalar inversion 16 degrees.
 She now walked, jumped, hiked, and ran with only minimal symptoms.
-She was phoned six months after her last visit and stated her pain on a 0 to 10 scale was 1 was aggressive activity, but had 0 pain with normal daily activities and no pain at rest.
+She was phoned six months after her last visit and stated her pain on a 0 to 10 scale was 1 was aggressive activity but had 0 pain with normal daily activities and no pain at rest.
 Her ankle swelling has completely resolved.
 She had no limitation of activities and has resumed aggressive mountain hiking.
 She is on no pain medication.

 There are several pathophysiological causes for the ischemia that has been postulated as the etiological basis for avascular necrosis.
 One involves an acceleration of the bone degradation versus synthesis.6 In the course of avascular necrosis, however, the healing process is usually ineffective and the bone and subsequent soft tissues break down faster than the body can repair them.
 If left untreated, the disease progresses, the bone collapses and the joint surface breaks down, leading to pain and arthritis.